Roy Señeres: Death

-Shortly after withdrawing his bid for presidency due to health reasons, Señeres suffered a cardiac arrest and was admitted to the intensive care unit of the St. Luke's Medical Center in Taguig, which according to his sister-in-law was triggered by his diabetes.
+Shortly after withdrawing his bid for presidency for health reasons, Señeres suffered a cardiac arrest and was admitted to the intensive care unit of the St. Luke's Medical Center in Taguig, which according to his sister-in-law was triggered by his diabetes.
 On February 8, 2016, in an interview with DZMM, his eldest son RJ said that Señeres died from his cardiac arrest that morning while at the intensive care unit.
 Señeres was 68 years old and was survived by his wife and their six children.

 Aftermath

 Señeres withdrew from the presidential race.
 However his certificate of withdrawal was not accepted since the law mandates that the candidate must file the document personally.
 Señeres died shortly after he backed out from the elections.
 In case of death, substitution is allowed provided that a member of the same party of and has the same surname of the candidate concerned.

 On February 9, 2016, Señeres daughter, Hannah filed a motion to the Commission on Elections stating that he would not be substituted saying that it was among of his last wishes.
 Señeres was also said to refuse to endorse any of the five remaining presidential candidates.
 On the same day, an earlier motion was filed by Partido ng Manggagawa at Magsasaka to declare Señeres' presidential candidate slot vacant.
 Apolonia Comia-Soguilon, a lawyer and member of the party since 1995 was touted by Señeres' party to be Señeres' substitute candidate.